Oct. 2, 2018 – March 17, 2019

 Timed to daylight-saving Sunday, this event brings together downtown art spaces for a day of art with special programming.

-Participants include Angela Meleca Gallery, Appendix, Beeler Gallery, Columbus Museum of Art, Cultural Arts Center, Hawk Galleries, OSU Urban Art Space, and OAC Riffe Gallery.
+Angela Meleca Gallery, Appendix, Beeler Gallery at Columbus College of Art & Design, Columbus Museum of Art, Cultural Arts Center, Hawk Galleries, OSU Urban Art Space, and OAC Riffe Gallery.
 At Beeler Gallery, programming includes the launch of a book acquisition initiative called second shelf and a Harlem Renaissance prose and poetry reading.

 Best of CCAD